alessiapaoletti/Covid-italian-tweet/README.md

 ![Covid italian emergency timeline events](https://github.com/alessiapaoletti/Covid-italian-tweet/blob/master/time.png)

+For each period some explanatory data analysis has been done, in particular:
+* Find the popular hashtags
+* Find the *protagonists*

-For each of this period different task have been done:
+Then, different task have been done:
 * [Text generation](https://github.com/alessiapaoletti/Covid-italian-tweet/blob/master/Text_generation.ipynb)
 * Sentimenty Analyis
 * [Topic Modelling](https://github.com/alessiapaoletti/Covid-italian-tweet/blob/master/Topic_modelling.ipynb)

 Before performing any taks, the [Preprocessing](https://github.com/alessiapaoletti/Covid-italian-tweet/blob/master/Preprocessing.ipynb) phase has been carried out.

+For a detailed report see [Report.pdf] or the [Presentation].